murvinlai/require-loader/README.md

 It is for requiring some files from a directory.
 If there is a change in the directory, such as adding or removing file, then it will require the new file or remove it from require.cache.

+I try to keep it as simple and as less dependent as possible.